jsun9003/PSPHunter/README.md

 ## Generate the features
 - Code for generating all features is located in scripts/featureExtraction, encompassing both sequence and functional features.
 The merged output can be used for model training.

-## Demonstration of Phase Separation Probability Prediction
+## Demonstration of phase separation Probability Prediction
 `cd Test`

 `perl scripts/Standalone/predict_proteinProb.pl Test`

+## Demonstration of phase separation driving residue Prediction
+`cd Test`

+`perl scripts/Standalone/predict_DrivingRegion.pl Test`

+## Demonstration of phase separation mutation effect Prediction
+`cd Test`

+`perl scripts/Standalone/predict_MutationEffect.pl Test`

 ## Availability
 <div style="text-align: justify">We have developed a user-friendly website, accessible at http://psphunter.stemcellding.org/, to facilitate the use of PSPHunter.
 This platform enables the prediction of phase-separating proteins and their driving regions using only protein sequences as input.
 By offering the capability to assess the impact of mutations on phase separation, our users can promptly identify mutations that disrupt normal phase separation functions.</div>